mattimustang/neovim-on-windows/README.md

 Click on the folder icon for `Open Menu Config Folder` and copy these files into the folder:

-- Diff in Neovim.json
+- Diff in Neovim.json📝
-- Edit in Neovim.json
+- Edit in Neovim.json📝
-- Edit in Neovim [Safe Mode].json
+- Edit in Neovim Safe Mode.json📝

 You will need to sign out then sign in again or restart `explorer.exe` in Task Manager for the change to take effect.